Digital Marketing Summit 2014

-On 20th September 2014, the first ever Digital Marketing Summit, organized by Bangladesh Brand Forum, took place in Dhaka.
-Some of the brightest minds of the digital marketing world were present in the summit.
+On 20th September 2014, the first-ever Digital Marketing Summit, organized by Bangladesh Brand Forum, took place in Dhaka.
+Some of the brightest minds of the digital marketing world were present at the summit.
 Experts shared their insights on effective digital marketing hacks and touched down on important subjects: mobile marketing, blogging, influencer marketing, etc. Speakers discussed their perspective and ideas in panel discussion using case studies which help shed some light on the digital world of marketing.

-Session kicked off with Manan Mehta, Sr. Vice President and Head of Business, Razorfish, India.
+The session kicked off with Manan Mehta, Sr. Vice President and Head of Business, Razorfish, India.
 He talked about the leading brands in social media and pointed out the Facebook trend which shifted from gaining likes towards attaining user engagement.
 That’s exactly how leading brands managed to yield success from their campaigns over the past few years.
-He mentioned that brands should be able to converse with their audience real time, take their opinions into consideration and show them that their feedback is valued.
+He mentioned that brands should be able to converse with their audience in real-time, consider their opinions and show them that their feedback is valued.
 He demonstrated examples of user engagement through videos of successful Digital Marketing Campaigns around the world.
-Talking about how businesses should be tech savvy, he debated the rationale of keeping digital media in-house vs. hiring a digital agency.
+Talking about how businesses should be tech-savvy, he debated the rationale of keeping digital media in-house vs. hiring a digital agency.
 Even within an organization, companies should consider using internal social networks (such as Yammer) for engagement.

 Push Marketing Vs. Pull Marketing

-One is that the approach of marketing has changed from interrupted marketing to interaction marketing.
-Interrupt marketing, which is essentially Push Marketing, disrupted people in their everyday lives, and created a nuisance whilst Interactive marketing or Pull Marketing engages customers, discovers their needs and makes the customers come to them.
+One is that the approach of marketing has changed from interrupted marketing to interactive marketing.
+Interrupt marketing, which is essentially Push Marketing, disrupted people in their everyday lives, and created a nuisance whilst Interactive marketing or Pull Marketing engages customers, discovers their needs, and makes the customers come to them.

 Enhancing Customer Experience